STEAMLab

 How does Korean artist Suki use the square frame in her creative process?

 Curated and organized by the Winsing Arts Foundation, the program invites families to embark on a journey through the world of contemporary art.
-This series of discovery-based courses begins with parent-child reading, offering a fun and inspiring entry point for children.
 In the upcoming workshop, we will explore the book Square See Triangle, where children will follow the adventures of Chami the cat, using soft yarn, fabrics, and colorful materials to create their own unique musical scores.
-Through playful interaction with structure, color, texture, and sound, participants will gain a deeper understanding of Suki’s works and the imaginative ways she reinterprets space through art.
+Through playful interaction with structure, color, texture, and sound, participants will gain a deeper understanding of Suki’s works.

 “You can't become a cat just by meowing.
 You have to have a tail.”